tharunkumar4562/aclb-extension/README.md

 Acknowledgments
 Development of ACLB incorporated research from cognitive psychology principles and human-computer interaction best practices to create an effective digital focus assistant.

 ACLB represents a practical approach to managing digital cognitive load through intelligent browsing assistance and proactive focus maintenance.

-ve it a try.
-You might be surprised how much difference a little intelligent assistance can make.
+Give it a try - you might be surprised how much difference intelligent assistance can make.